Paulitino/flux-project-ANP/README.md

 Free open-source relational database management system.
 The language used is SQL.

 ## Lessons learned
-During this project, I have learned that
+During this project, I have learned to use docker on a personnal project but also I took good habits like testing.

 ###### Explaination of the *docker containter run/exec* flags